AlexH192/k3s-cluster/setup/04-network-configuration.md

 # Node Network Configuration

 Due to aggressive power-saving settings on this hardware, kernel and network configs changes must be made in order to create a stable connection.
+Static IP addresses should also be assigned to all nodes to further ensure stability.

 ## Kernel Parameter Injections (GRUB)
 As mentioned in `docs/troubleshooting.md` issue 3: